WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

 #### Leaving a Chat Thread

-Calling [`ChatClient.leave](#chatclientleave) with a chat thread topic means no longer receiving chat messages, removal of thread in storage and removal of chat messages on given thread in storage.
+Calling [`ChatClient.leave](#chatclientleave) with a chat thread topic causes the caller to stop receiving chat messages, removal of thread in storage and removal of chat messages on given thread in storage.

 ##### `ChatClient.leave`